We recently completed this repair and wall coating paint scheme for a fairly modern house located in Basingstoke, Hampshire.

 The same process was done to the front of the house too.

-The front elevation had a few cracks but was in no way as bad as the side wall, but regardless, we repaired everything that needed repairing, and then covered up the windows to avoid mess.
+The front elevation had a few cracks but was in no way as bad as the side wall, but regardless, we repaired everything that needed repairing, as we do on every job, and then covered up the windows to avoid mess.

 After this, we laid dust sheets down on the floors and hand painted the primer onto the wall surface, allowing it to dry overnight.